S Pen stylus

 What’s not to love about a monster screen with no bezels?
 The Note 20 Ultra’s screen is seriously impressive.
 It relies on the latest screen tech from Samsung and ups the ante in some interesting ways.

 Let’s talk refresh rates.
-The big change this year is the jump from a 60Hz refresh rate to a 120Hz refresh rate.
+The big change for the Note series is the jump from a 60Hz refresh rate to a 120Hz refresh rate.
 On many phones, you can only activate the higher refresh rate, whether it’s 90Hz, 120Hz, or 144Hz, when the display is set to Full HD resolution.
 The Samsung Galaxy S20 Ultra, for example, has this limitation and so too does the Note 20 Ultra.

 What’s odd, however, is that rather than remain static at 120Hz, the Note 20 Ultra’s screen refresh rate is variable.
 It varies from as low as 11Hz when you’re viewing a web page to 24Hz when you’re watching a movie, to 120Hz for gaming.
 You cannot simply turn on the 120Hz setting have it stay there.
 Samsung says it does this to conserve power.
 The 120Hz rate is most obvious to your eyes when scrolling through menus, as the motion is incredibly smooth.

 Perhaps my biggest gripe with the screen is outdoor visibility.
 Despite the lush contrast ratio and 412nit max brightness, the screen sometimes looked washed out under direct sunlight.
 This isn’t a problem on the Note 10 Plus.

 The Galaxy Note 20 Ultra has a fine display, but I was expecting a bit more visual punch from the screen — the feature that typically defines the Note series.
 As it is, it falls a little flat.